rkhidesh/100-Days-Of-Code/Log.md

 ## Day 5

 ### Today's progress:
 I finished the Day 5 module.
 It was all about for loops, lists and randomization.
-It's getting hard but I'll just have to practice harder.
+It's getting hard, but I'll just have to practice harder.
 ![image](https://user-images.githubusercontent.com/102761065/167181723-643903dc-83bc-4643-8746-9b8778cb943e.png)

 I changed up my the design of my Portfolio.
 Decided I didn't want to use multiple links.
 Rather, I want everything to be on one page with a smooth scrolling feature.
 It looks much more modern IMO.